lambda-dom/spell_revisions/spell_revisions/docs/modders.md

 ## B. 4.
 Projectiles.

 Same naming scheme as .vvc *but* this will probably change as now these are all *new* resources and we should rather, in some instances, override existing resources.
 This is particularly true for projectiles with a label suffixed sr.

+## B. 5.
+Icons.

+Since some spells will take up the slots of vaniolla spells and they have different bams, we name the corresponding bams using the affix trick.